Why You Need Testimonials and the Easy Way To Get Them

 5. Set up a Google Alert for your business

-Some of your clients might be singing your praises on their blogs and social media channels and you missed it.
+Some of your clients might be singing your praises on their blogs and social media channels, and you missed it.
 Ack!
-Set up daily email notifications through Google Alerts using terms like your name, brand name or product names, You can also include some keywords.
+Set up daily email notifications through Google Alerts using terms like your name, brand name, book titles, or product names.
+You can also include some keywords.

 6. Do I need to offer incentives to get testimonials?

-7. Can I ask for a testimonial if they didn’t pay me money?
+7. Can I ask for a testimonial if they didn’t pay me for my services?

-Always ask permission if you can use their photo and link to their website.
-Sometimes clients may want you to wait or stay anonymous.
-Usually, it’s a good practice to link back to their site.
+Always ask permission to use someone’s photo or link to their website.
+Sometimes, clients may want you to wait or stay anonymous.

-If you want to add a layer of credibility to your site, you need to build out a solid testimonial page.
+If you want to add credibility to your site, you can create a solid testimonial page.
+I always use first names only or change the names to protect my clients' privacy.

 Testimonials build up the social proof that increases sales and conversions.